ST10172466/Prog7312POE/readme.md

   - Reference: [Metcalf, L., & Casey, W. (2016). *Weighted Graph.
 In Cybersecurity and Applied Mathematics.*](https://www.sciencedirect.com/book/9780128044520/cybersecurity-and-applied-mathematics)

 - **Advantages:**
-   - Efficiently represents service requests with dependencies like prerequisite tasks.
+   - Efficiently represents Service Requests with dependencies like prerequisite tasks.
    - Can handle directed, undirected, and weighted relationships.
-   - Compatible with graph algorithms like Dijkstra's or Prim's for pathfinding and optimization.
+   - Compatible with graph algorithms.
    - Graphs provide an intuitive way to understand and visualize relationships.

 ---

 **4.1.4.
 Minimum Spanning Tree (MST)**
-- Used to prevent recursion errors in the graph when adding dependencies.
+- Used to prevent cyclical recursion errors in the graph when adding dependencies.
 - It uses Kruskal’s Minimum Spanning Tree (MST) Algorithm:
   - Sorts all edges in the given graph in increasing order by weight.
   - Adds edges to the MST if the newly added edge does not form a cycle.
-  - Prevents cyclical recursion errors.
   - Reference: [GeeksforGeeks - Kruskal’s MST Algorithm](https://www.geeksforgeeks.org/kruskals-minimum-spanning-tree-algorithm-greedy-algo-2/)

 - **Advantages**:
    - Ensures the graph remains acyclic, which is critical for dependency management.
    - Guarantees the minimum total weight for the dependency network.
-   - Operates with a time complexity of \( O(E \log E) \), suitable for large graphs.
+   - Suitable for large scale graphs.
-   - Forms the basis for solving network design problems like optimizing communication paths.

 ---